-The following represents the key assumptions that were used to determine the recoverable amount in the most recent impairment test performed for the registration.
-The recoverable amount of the creosote registration was determined based on value-in-use calculations.
-Value-in-use calculations used cash flow projections covering a five-year period that were based on the latest financial budgets for cost savings as approved by senior management.
-Cash flow projections beyond five years were based on a growth rate not exceeding domestic product for the respective countries.
-One percent real growth rate was assumed in perpetuity.
-Pre-tax cash flow projections were discounted using a real pre-tax discount rate of 11%.
+The recoverable amount of the creosote registration is determined based on value-in-use calculations.
+Value-inuse calculations use cash flow projections covering a five-year period that are based on the latest financial budgets for cost savings as approved by senior management.
+No growth rate is assumed in the cash flow projections beyond five years, given the commodity nature of the majority of the products (i.e. volume growth is assumed to be offset by real price declines).
+Pre-tax cash flow projections are discounted using a real pre-tax discount rate of 11%.